Khedivate of Egypt: Reforms

-During Muhammad Ali's absence in Arabia his representative at Cairo had completed the confiscation, begun in 1808, of almost all the lands belonging to private individuals, who were forced to accept instead inadequate pensions.
+During Muhammad Ali's absence in Arabia, his representative at Cairo had completed the confiscation, begun in 1808, of almost all the lands belonging to private individuals, who were forced to accept instead inadequate pensions.
 By this revolutionary method of land nationalization Muhammad Ali became proprietor of nearly all the soil of Egypt, an iniquitous measure against which the Egyptians had no remedy.

 The pasha also attempted to reorganize his troops on European lines, but this led to a formidable mutiny in Cairo.
 Muhammad Ali's life was endangered, and he sought refuge by night in the citadel, while the soldiery committed many acts of plunder.
-The revolt was reduced by presents to the chiefs of the insurgents, and Muhammad Ali ordered that the sufferers by the disturbances should receive compensation from the treasury.
-The project of the Nizam Gedid (New System) was, in consequence of this mutiny, abandoned for a time.
+The revolt was reduced by gifts to the chiefs of the insurgents, and Muhammad Ali ordered compensation from the treasury for those who had suffered in the disturbances.
+The Nizam-i Cedid (New System) project was, in consequence of this mutiny, abandoned for a time.

 While Ibrahim was engaged in the second Arabian campaign the pasha turned his attention to strengthening the Egyptian economy.
 He created state monopolies over the chief products of the country.
-He set up a number of factories and began digging in 1819 a new canal to Alexandria, called the Mahmudiya (after the reigning sultan of Turkey).
-The old canal had long fallen into decay, and the necessity of a safe channel between Alexandria and the Nile was much felt.
-The conclusion in 1838 of a commercial treaty with Turkey, negotiated by Sir Henry Bulwer (Lord Darling), struck a deathblow to the system of monopolies, though the application of the treaty to Egypt was delayed for some years.
+He set up factories and began digging in 1819 a new canal to Alexandria called the Mahmudiyya after the sultan.
+The old canal had long fallen into decay and the necessity of a safe channel between Alexandria and the Nile was much felt.
+The conclusion in 1838 of a commercial treaty with Turkey, negotiated by Henry Bulwer, struck a death blow to the system of monopolies, though the application of the treaty to Egypt was delayed for some years.

 Another notable fact in the economic progress of the country was the development of the cultivation of cotton in the Delta in 1822 and onwards.
-The cotton grown had been brought from the Sudan by Maho Bey, and the organization of the new industry from which in a few years Muhammad Ali was enabled to extract considerable revenues.
+The cotton grown had been brought from the Turco-Egyptian Sudan by Maho Bey and the organization of the new industry from which in a few years Muhammad Ali was enabled to extract considerable revenues.

 Efforts were made to promote education and the study of medicine.
-To European merchants, on whom he was dependent for the sale of his exports, Muhammad Ali showed much favor, and under his influence, the port of Alexandria again rose into importance.
+To European merchants, on whom he was dependent for the sale of his exports, Muhammad Ali showed much favor and under his influence, the port of Alexandria again rose into importance.
 It was also under Muhammad Ali's encouragement that the overland transit of goods from Europe to India via Egypt was resumed.